Yueming6568/Yueming6568.github.io/_pages/about.md

 I am a final-year Master's student at [Center for Research on Intelligent Perception and Computing](http://cripac.ia.ac.cn/CN/model/index.htm) in [Institute of Automation, Chinese Academy of Sciences](http://www.ia.cas.cn/).
 Before this, I obtained my Bachelor Degree of Automation Engineering in Nanjing University of Aeronautics and Astronautics with Honors Distinction.
 I am fortunate to have internships at serveral leading research institutions, including MicroSoft Research Asia and SenseTime Research.
 I am an IEEE Student Member and serve as Publicity Chair for [IEEE Beijing Biometrics Council Chapter](https://r10.ieee.org/beijing-bio/) from 2021.

-<font color="blue">My previous research mainly focused on three aspects: </font>
+I have extensive experience in studying the NeRF-based motion transfer and diffusion-based human-centric generation.
+Also, I am conducting cutting-edge research in 3D Human-Object Interaction Tracking for my possible PhD program. <font color="blue">My previous research mainly focused on three aspects: </font>
   - **Face Neural Rendering**: Talking-Head Video Generation, Face Reenactment, and Facial Attribute Editing
   - **Text-to-Image Face Analysis**: Personalization and Identity Erasure
   - **Robust Face Recognition System**: De-Identification, Anti-Spoofing, and Deepfake Detection

-I have extensive experience in studying the NeRF-based motion transfer and diffusion-based human-centric generation.
-Also, I am conducting cutting-edge research in 3D Human-Object Interaction Tracking for my possible PhD program.
+# 🔈**JOIN US!**

+I embrace Richard Feynman's dictum, "What I can not create, I do not understand," as it aligns with my research goal, which is generating human-centric visual content to understand ourselves.
+I will continue to conduct research at the intersection of computer vision and graphics.
+Specifically, I plan to employ generative models to enhance human-computer interaction, based on technical expertise accumulated through my collaboration with 3D human-related researchers over the past year.
+Let's embark on our journey towards a technologically-advanced era of immersive human-object/scene interaction!

 <font color="red">Do not hesitate to drop me an email for any possible collaboration if you are interested in these directions:</font>
   - Generative Models